 10. Green Vegetables

-If you are looking for a meal high in nutrients and vitamins, dark leafy greens are where it’s at.
-Athletes will get all kinds of benefits out of green vegetables like kale, spinach, broccoli, swiss chard, brussels sprouts, asparagus, and more.
-These vegetables are high in plant proteins and fiber.
+Green vegetables like kale, spinach, broccoli, swiss chard, brussels sprouts and asparagus are some of the best vegetables for athletes because they are high in nutrients, vitamins, plant proteins and fiber.
 They are nutrient powerhouses that will help improve your blood flow, heart rate, energy level, mood and more.
-You definitely don’t want to skimp on the green vegetables as an athlete.
+You don’t want to skimp on the green vegetables as an athlete.

 If you struggle with the flavor or just feel like salads take too long, greens are easy to mix into smoothies.
 You can add spinach to berries and your favorite vanilla protein powder for a smoothie packed with vitamins and antioxidants.

-If you’re interested in a career in sports nutrition, earn your Sports Nutrition Micro-Certificate or your master’s degree in nutrition from JWU Online.
+If you’re interested in a career in sports nutrition, earn your Sports Nutrition Micro-Certificate or your master’s degree in nutrition from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].